 It's all about finding a fair deal that works for everyone involved.

 Want to create a profit-sharing agreement without all the hassle?
-Butterscotch has got you covered.
-Here's how it works:
+Simplify the process with Butterscotch's customizable templates!
+Here's why you'll love us:

 Answers to our most asked questions about profit share contract templates